zowe/docs-site/docs/user-guide/api-mediation-change-password-via-catalog.md

 <img src={require("../images/api-mediation/catalog-new-pass-err.png").default} alt="api refresh error" width="700px"/>

-After you repeat the new password you are able to request the change again.
+After you repeat the new password, you are able to request the change again.
 The number of retries depends on the security manager setup of your zOS.

 <img src={require("../images/api-mediation/catalog-pass-update-ok.png").default} alt="api refresh error" width="700px"/>